-(a) Time to File; Contents; Response; Action by the Court if Granted.
+(d) Time to File; Form; Length; Response; Oral Argument.

 - (1) Time.
-Unless the time is shortened or extended by order or local rule, a petition for panel rehearing may be filed within 14 days after entry of judgment.
-But in a civil case, unless an order shortens or extends the time, the petition may be filed by any party within 45 days after entry of judgment if one of the parties is: - (A) the United States; - (B) a United States agency; - (C) a United States officer or employee sued in an official capacity; or - (D) a current or former United States officer or employee sued in an individual capacity for an act or omission occurring in connection with duties performed on the United States' behalf including all instances in which the United States represents that person when the court of appeals' judgment is entered or files the petition for that person. - (2) Contents.
-The petition must state with particularity each point of law or fact that the petitioner believes the court has overlooked or misapprehended and must argue in support of the petition.
-Oral argument is not permitted. - (3) Response.
-Unless the court requests, no response to a petition for panel rehearing is permitted.
-Ordinarily, rehearing will not be granted in the absence of such a request.
-If a response is requested, the requirements of Rule 40(b) apply to the response.
+Unless the time is shortened or extended by order or local rule, any petition for panel rehearing or rehearing en banc must be filed within 14 days after judgment is entered-or, if the panel later amends its decision (on rehearing or otherwise), within 14 days after the amended decision is entered.
+But in a civil case, unless an order shortens or extends the time, the petition may be filed by any party within 45 days after entry of judgment or of an amended decision if one of the parties is: - (A) the United States; - (B) a United States agency; - (C) a United Sates officer or employee sued in an official capacity; or - (D) a current or former United States officer or employee sued in an individual capacity for an act or omission occurring in connection with duties performed on the United States' behalf-including all instances in which the United States represents that person when the court of appeals' judgment is entered or files that person's petition. - (2) Form of the Petition.
+The petition must comply in form with Rule 32.
+Copies must be filed and served as Rule 31 prescribes, except that the number of filed copies may be prescribed by local rule or altered by order in a particular case. - (3) Length.
+Unless the court or a local rule allows otherwise, the petition (or a single document containing a petition for panel rehearing and a petition for rehearing en banc) must not exceed: - (A) 3,900 words if produced using a computer; or - (B) 15 pages if handwritten or typewritten. - (4) Response.Unless the court so requests, no response to the petition is permitted.
+Ordinarily, the petition will not be granted without such a request.
+If a response is requested, the requirements of Rule 40(d)(2)-(3) apply to the response. - (5) Oral Argument.
+Oral argument on whether to grant the petition is not permitted. - (e) If a Petition Is Granted.
+If a petition for panel rehearing or rehearing en banc is granted, the court may: